 You can add storytelling elements to your presentation in two ways: globally and locally.

 If you can take your presentation's message and treat it like a story with a beginning, middle, and end, then you're halfway there.
 Your presentation itself can feel like a story or a journey you take us on if you start with a theme, develop it with strong points and good examples, and end with excitement and closure.
 Think of the solution you offer like a "happily ever after."

 One of the most powerful types of story is a personal story because it shows vulnerability and helps your audience identify with you.
 Most TED Talks include some kind of personal story for this reason.
 I still remember when one of my students showed a picture of a family and talked about how the older sister's chronic health problems affected the family.
 She specifically mentioned the consequences the older sister's illness had on the younger, healthy sister--things like feeling neglected, lonely, and scared.
-She then revealed that the younger sister was herself and went on to talk about her research about the effects on healthy siblings of children with chronic illnesses.
+She then revealed that the younger sister was herself and went on to talk about her research about the effects of children with chronic illnesses on their healthy siblings.
 As you can imagine, these presentations that include a story (whether at the beginning or somewhere else) become more memorable and powerful because of them.
-[Add image]